 I like the addition of this pocket.
 More organization is always welcome when travelling, as long as it doesn’t make the bag too complicated and fussy.
 This pocket has been thoughtfully added in such a way, and location, that it doesn’t alter the bulk or lines of the bag.
 If you don’t use the pocket, you’ll forget it’s even there.

-Above this there’s a much larger front pocket that is internally divided by a lightweight nylon panel.
+Above this, there’s a much larger front pocket that is internally divided by a lightweight nylon panel.
 Useful if you need to separate damp clothing from other gear.
-At the top of this pocket there are two more zippered window pockets for small items such as batteries, USB cables, tripod/camera tools and lens cloths.
+At the top of this pocket, there are two more zippered window pockets for small items such as batteries, USB cables, tripod/camera tools and lens cloths.

 The main top zipper gives you access to a gear storage compartment that sits above the Core Unit.
 The compartment itself is made from lightweight nylon, and the amount of storage space you have up here depends on the size of the Core Unit you have chosen to use for your camera gear.
 At full volume, this section is large enough to store several extra layers of clothing, gloves, food for a day, binoculars and more.
 It’s a considerable space.

 Inside this top section, there is two mesh zippered pocket for even more organization.
-One of these pockets is lightly padded and contains a quick-release key clip that can also be used to secure a memory card wallet.
+One of these pockets is lightly padded and contains a quick-release key clip that can also be used to secure an SD card wallet.
 If you decide one day that you want to use your bag for something completely different, you can remove this top section of the bag entirely, creating a regular backpack that uses the complete internal volume.